Below you will find some information about living on campus in the residence halls. Click on each category to find out more.

 Residence Life maintains 24-Hour visitation hours.
 This does not mean guests may stay overnight!
 Roommates must agree to having guests over and guests by no means should be an inconvenience to roommates/suitemates.
 Residents should inform their RA about their guest at least 24 hours in advance.
 All guests must be escorted while in the building and cannot be left alone in rooms or public areas.

 Carefully select the personal belongings you bring to UIW, keeping in mind the University cannot assume responsibility for theft or loss.
 It is a good idea to check the homeowners or apartment renters’ insurance policy of the person with whom you currently live to determine if there are any provisions for coverage of your personal property while you are living on campus.

 While the rooms of the residence halls will differ by building, all resident students will be provided a bed, desk, dresser space and closet space.
-Students and parents preparing for move-in should consult the List of Things to Remember list for recommended items, optional suggested items, and prohibited items.
+Students and parents preparing for move-in should consult the Room Essentials list for recommended items, optional suggested items, and prohibited items.
 Please keep in mind that this is a limited list and any questions, about items not found on the list, should be clarified by consulting with a Residence Life team member.